-- 1. Walden must ensure a continuum of alternative placements is available to meet the needs of students with disabilities for special education and related services.

-- 2. The continuum required:

-- a.
-Includes the following alternative placements for instruction:
+- 1. Walden must ensure that a continuum of alternative placements is available to meet the needs of students with disabilities for special education and related services. - 2.
+The continuum required must: - a.
+Include the following alternative placements for instruction:

 - (1) Regular classes,

 - (2) Special classes,

 - (3) Special schools,

 - (4) Home instruction, and

 - (5) Instruction in hospitals and institutions; and

 - b.
-Makes provision for supplementary services (such as resource room or itinerant instruction) to be provided in conjunction with regular class placement.
+Make provision for supplementary services (such as resource room or itinerant instruction) to be provided in conjunction with regular class placement.

-III.P.
-PLACEMENTS (34 CFR § 300.116; RULES III.Q.)
+III.Q.PLACEMENTS (34 CFR § 300.116; RULES III.R.)

-- 1. In determining the educational placement of a student with a disability, including a transition-aged student with a disability, Walden must ensure: - a.
-The placement decision: - Is made by a group of persons, including the parent(s) or adult student and other persons knowledgeable about the student, the meaning of the evaluation data, and the placement options; and - (2) Is made in conformity with the LRE provisions above. - b.
-The student's placement: - (1) Is determined at least annually;
+- 1. In determining the educational placement of a student with a disability, including postsecondary transition-aged student with a disability, Walden must ensure that: - a.
+The placement decision: - Is made by a group of persons, including the parent(s) or student who is an adult and other persons knowledgeable about the student, the meaning of the evaluation data, and the placement options; and - (2) Is made in conformity with the LRE provisions above. - b.
+The student's placement: - (1) Is determined at least annually; - (2) Is based on the student 's IEP; and - (3) Is as close as possible to the student's home; - c.
+Unless the IEP of a student with a disability requires some other arrangement, the student is educated in the school that the student would attend if nondisabled; - d.
+In selecting the LRE, consideration is given to any potential harmful effect on the student or on the quality of services that the student needs; and - e.
+A student with a disability is not removed from education in age- appropriate regular classrooms solely because of needed modifications in the general education curriculum.

-- (2) Is based on the student's IEP; and - (3) Is as close as possible to the student's home; - c.
-Unless the IEP of a student with a disability requires some other arrangement, the student is educated in the school that the student would attend if non-disabled; - d.
-In selecting the LRE, consideration is given to any potential harmful effect on the student or on the quality of services the student needs; and - e.
-A student with a disability is not removed from education in age-appropriate regular classrooms solely because of needed modifications in the general education curriculum. - III.Q.
-PARENTAL INVOLVEMENT IN PLACEMENT DECISIONS (34 CFR §§ 300.327, 300.50; RULES III.R.) - 1.
-Walden must ensure the parent(s) of each student with a disability or adult student are members of any group that makes decisions on the educational placement of the parent's student or the adult student (Rules IV.B). - 2.
-In implementing this requirement, Walden shall use procedures for parent or adult student involvement in placement decisions consistent with those used for parent participation in IEP meetings. - If neither parent or the adult student can participate in a meeting in which a decision is to be made relating to the educational placement of the student, Walden shall use other methods to ensure their participation, including individual or conference telephone calls or video conferencing. - 4.
-A group may make a placement decision without the involvement of the parent(s) or adult student if Walden is unable to obtain either parent's or adult student's participation in the decision.
-In this case, Walden must have a record of its attempts to ensure their involvement.
+III.R.PARENTAL INVOLVEMENT IN PLACEMENT DECISIONS (34 CFR §§ 300.327, 300.501; RULES III.S.)

+1. Walden shall ensure that the parent(s) of each student with a disability or adult student are members of any group that makes decisions on the educational placement of the parent's student or the student who is an adult (Rules IV.B).

+- 2. In implementing this requirement, Walden shall use procedures for parent or student who is an adult involvement in placement decisions consistent with those used for parent participation in IEP meetings. - 3.
+If neither parent or the student who is an adult can participate in a meeting in which a decision is to be made relating to the educational placement of the student, Walden shall use other methods to ensure their participation, including individual or conference telephone calls or video conferencing. - 4.
+A group may make a placement decision without the involvement of the parent(s) or student who is an adult if Walden is unable to obtain either parent's or student who is an adult participation in the decision.
+In this case, the LEA must have a record of its attempts to ensure their involvement.

-III.R.
-NONACADEMIC SETTINGS AND EXTRACURRICULAR ACTIVITIES (34 CFR § 300.117; UCA 53G-6-709; RULES III.S.)
+III.S.NONACADEMIC SETTINGS AND EXTRACURRICULAR ACTIVITIES (34 CFR § 300.117; UCA 53G-6-709; RULES III.T.)